holgi/pyramid_list_pagination/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Pyramid List Pagination could always use more documentation, whether as part of the
+pyramid_listing could always use more documentation, whether as part of the
-official Pyramid List Pagination docs, in docstrings, or even on the web in blog posts,
+official pyramid_listing docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback